open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 #### Download your template file

-Depending on if your EKS cluster uses fargate or not we will use a different template file for the rest of this guide.
+Depending on if your EKS cluster uses Fargate or not we will use a different template file for the rest of this guide.

 The following template file uses a deamonset for it's configuration (docs/recipes/ec2-eks-metrics-go-adot-ampamg)[prometheus-daemonset.yaml].

-Fargate does not support deamonsets so you can use the following template if your cluster was setup with fargate.
+Fargate does not support Deamonsets so you can use the following template (docs/recipes/ec2-eks-metrics-go-adot-ampamg)[prometheus-fargate.yaml] if your cluster was setup with Fargate.

 #### Edit your template file